zalesyc/lilac/README.md

 ## TODO
 - `Style::drawComplexControl` -> CC_Slider `std::acos` is expensive so remove it - the parameters are constants from PixelMetric so it should be replaced by a precalculated value
+- look at `PE_IndicatorArrow*` -> there is commented out implementation that has some bugs